-Benefit Amount Normal retirement benefit deferred to normal retirement age, or a reduced
+Benefit Amount Normal retirement benefit deferred to normal retirement age, or a reduced retirement benefit at an early retirement age

-Deferred Vested Benefit: Tier 2, Participation on or after 9/1/2008 but before 1/1/2014 balance with the System and retire once they are eligible.
+- Eligibility 5 years of service - Benefit Amount At termination of employment, members may choose to leave their account balance with the System and retire once they are eligible.
 The hypothetical account balance will earn 4% annual interest after termination.
 Members may also choose to withdrawal their entire accumulated balance.
 If a member does not have 5 years of service at termination, the member is eligible to receive a partial refund of their account balance.
-This refund
+This refund includes the member's contributions with interest.